 What is Snow Town Yeti, exactly?

 We admit that Snow Town Yeti sounds like a questionable monster or a questionable movie about said monster, but we assure you, it’s legit.
-Also known as Fujiyama Snow Resort Yeti, it’s a ski resort on Mt Fuji in Shizuoka Prefecture, and, though small, it’s fully kitted out for families.
+Also known as Fujiyama Snow Resort Yeti, it’s a ski resort on Mt.
+Fuji in Shizuoka Prefecture, and, though small, it’s fully kitted out for families.

-There are two very gentle slopes for beginners (and two far less gentle options for more intermediate snowsters), an area featuring bits of snow made to look like sweets (specially for the kids), a snowboarding park, and a snow stadium that offers tubing, sledding and whatnot.
+There are two very gentle slopes for beginners (and two far less gentle options for more intermediate snowsters), an area featuring bits of snow made to look like sweets (specially for the kids), a snowboarding park, and a small snow stadium that offers tubing, sledding and whatnot.
 You can let your little ones go wild.
 Sort of.
 This is still Japan.

-Opening in late October every year, the resort, situated at the second station of Fuji-san, is one of the earliest to kick off the ski season—naturally available snow or no. It can be a good place to practice your moves before you head to Hakuba or one of the other larger resorts later in winter.
+Opening in late October every year, the resort, situated at the second station of Mt.
+Fuji, is one of the earliest to kick off the ski season—naturally available snow or no. It can be a good place to practice your moves before you head to Hakuba or one of the other larger resorts later in winter.

 How to get to Snow Town Yeti